-The new Hexa from Tata is a compelling product, and all boils down to price.
-And, at the current price point, we think it is a well-rounded, value-for-money offering.
+The new Hexa from Tata is a compelling product and, at the current price point, we think it is a well-rounded, value-for-money offering.

 There's no denying the fact, that at first glance, the Hexa does bear a strong resemblance to its predecessor - the Aria.
 The proportions, the MPV-like silhouette and the face still carry remnants of Tata's old flagship.
 That said, the Hexa is indeed redesigned from head to toe.
 To keep the big brute in line with Tata's new Impact design philosophy, there's been an extensive amount of reworking in terms of aesthetics.
 It is safe to say that the design team has been successful in eliminating the Aria's (drab) van-like design and replacing it with a fresh and aggressive one.